Tony118g/bundu-restaurant/README.md

     ![Staff menu item draft image](documentation/readme-images/menu-item-draft.png)

     * **Editing a menu item** - When a staff user chooses an option to edit a menu item, they are presented with the same form as they were when they created one.
-This form however will be prepopulated with existing data and when submitted it will update the item instead of creating a new one.
+This form however will be pre-populated with existing data and when submitted it will update the item instead of creating a new one.
 The heading also changes to indicate that the item is being edited.
 Once an update is made, a message is provided for feedback.

     * **Deleting menu items** - When staff users choose the option to delete a menu item, they are prompted to confirm the deletion first.
-If they confirm it, the item is deleted, otherwise they are returned to the previous page.
+If they confirm it, the item is deleted, otherwise, they are returned to the previous page.

     ![Staff delete menu item image](documentation/readme-images/menu-item-delete-confirmation.png)